jacksonbarreto/automation-hub/README.md

 + The automation must handle requests with the URL path being the same as the hostname: `/<automation_name>/<automation_name>/`

-+ In the hub, the name of the service can be whatever you want, but the port and the hostname must be the same as the one exposed in the automation
++ In the hub, the name of the service can be whatever you want, but the port and the hostname must be the same as the one in the automation

 ```yaml
 # docker-compose.yml